Dedryck Boyata: Celtic

 Boyata found himself out of the team at the start of season 2016–17, but worked hard in the gym to improve his fitness.
 His first start (and appearance) of season came in the 1–0 Scottish Premiership victory at Kilmarnock on 18 November 2016.
 Boyata did not make his second appearance of the season until the 3–0 Scottish Cup victory at Albion Rovers on 22 January 2017.
 He scored two goals in his next three league appearances at Celtic Park, both headers from set-pieces, in 1–0 wins against St Johnstone and Aberdeen respectively.
 Boyata re-established himself in the team, having followed advice from manager Brendan Rodgers: "He [Rodgers] wanted me just to play simple and to play as I did in training and he said that everything would go well if I did whatever he told me."

 Hertha BSC

 In May 2019, Boyata joined Hertha BSC on a free transfer.
 He made his competitive debut on 14 September on the fourth matchday of the domestic league in a 2–1 loss to Mainz 05, coming on as a late substitute for Javairô Dilrosun.
 Boyata scored his first goal for his new club on 29 September, completing the scoring in a 4–0 victory over 1.
 FC Köln.

 Ahead of the season 2020–21, Boyata replaced Vedad Ibišević as Hertha captain.

-Club Brugge
+Club Brugge and retirement

 On 22 August 2022, Boyata signed for Belgian First Division A side Club Brugge on a three-year contract.

+Boyata was not registered in Brugge's 2024–25 Champions League squad, meaning he missed the chance to face his former team, Celtic, in the league stage.

+On 3 January 2025, he departed by mutual agreement.

+Boyata announced his retirement from football on 12 August 2025.